leticiagcapovilla/mywikitest/home/Machine/high_level_app_virt_acc.md

 **Table 1**: Versioning scheme example.

 When a version is ready to be shipped, create a Release in the corresponding GitHub repository.
-A procedure for this is available in the [FAC:Cookbook][link] (see [Create a repository release][link].)
+A procedure for this is available in the [FAC:Cookbook](/home/Groups/FAC/cookbook) (see [Create a repository release](/home/Groups/FAC/cookbook#create-a-repository-release).)

 <br />